gaurav637/BharatFD_Backend/README.md

 # Multilingual FAQ System

-A RESTful API service for managing FAQs and other resources.
+The Multilingual FAQ System is a RESTful API service designed to manage frequently asked questions (FAQs) with multilingual support.
+It includes caching for improved performance, robust error handling, and a well-structured API for easy integration.
+Built with Node.js, Express.js, MongoDB, and Redis, this system ensures efficient retrieval and management of FAQs.

 ## Features